 Dr. Anne Reissner is a founding member and past president of the Board of Directors for Hudson Link for Higher Education in Prison.
-She has been a part of Hudson Link from its early beginnings in 1998, when state and federal funding for college education in prisons stopped and inmates at Sing Sing Correctional Facility reached out to religious and academic volunteers for help.
+She has been a part of Hudson Link from its early beginnings in 1998, when state and federal funding for college education in prisons stopped and incarcerated men at Sing Sing Correctional Facility reached out to religious and academic volunteers for help.
 Dr. Reissner believes in the power of education and was instrumental in shaping the vision and mission of Hudson Link.

 “Hudson Link has shown that education for persons incarcerated is transformative,” she says.
 “Hudson Link has helped to transform the lives of individuals, families, and even the criminal justice system in New York.”

 As Director Emeritus, Dr. Reissner hopes that Hudson Link will continue to flourish as a not-for-profit working with a dedicated staff, a committed Board, and many supporters.
 “These are all necessary to accomplish the important mission of transformative higher education for those incarcerated, as well as providing continuous life-sustaining support for them upon their release back to society.”